-The Master of Science in Geosciences provides best practice preparation for employment in major fields of the geoscience profession.
+The Master of Science in Geosciences, Plan A provides best practice preparation for employment in major fields of the geoscience profession.
 This is the normative working degree for many energy, environmental, natural resource, regulatory, and other professionals.
 Each graduate student follows a custom-tailored program of coursework and research developed with their advisor and graduate committee.
 Strengths of the program include diverse scientific specializations, an interdisciplinary approach to addressing earth resource education, professional preparation, global research interests, strong field research, and close student/faculty working relationships.

 Effective Fall 2019

 A minimum of 30 semester credit hours are required to complete this program.

 At least 16 credits must be at the graduate level (500-level or higher).